Alaskans Living Independently (ALI) Medicaid Waiver: An Alternative to Nursing Home Care

 Eligibility Requirements for the Alaskans Living Independently (ALI) Medicaid Waiver

-The ALI Waiver is for Alaska residents who are elderly (65+ years old), or physically disabled and between 21 and 64 years of age.
-Persons who enroll as a disabled adult can continue to receive Waiver services under the aged category when turning 65.
-Additional eligibility criteria is as follows.
+The ALI Waiver is for Alaska residents who are elderly (65+ years old), or physically disabled and between 21 and 64 years old.
+Persons who enroll as a disabled adult can continue to receive waiver services under the aged category when turning 65.
+Additional eligibility criteria follows.

 The American Council on Aging provides a quick and easy Medicaid Eligibility Test for AK seniors